 Students should request that the College Board send Advanced Placement (AP) scores to Villanova University (our code is 2959).
 AP scores are received in the Registrar's Office and forwarded to the Office for Undergraduate Students (OUS), where the determination on credit is made.
 Most AP scores for incoming freshman students reach Villanova by mid-July.
 If the scores are received before first year classes begin, a representative of the Assistant Dean for Undergraduate Student will communicate with the student and authorize the Registrar's Office to post the appropriate credit to the academic record.
 For scores received after classes begin, this representative will simply direct the Registrar to add any approved credit.
+All AP/IB scores must be received before completion of 2 semesters to be considered for credit.
 AP credits appear in the "Transfer Credit" area of the student record.